astronomer/docs/astro/configure-idp.md

 #### Step 4: Finalize the SSO connection in Astro

-1. Return to the Cloud UI.
+1. Return to the Astro UI.
 In the configuration screen for your SSO connection, configure the following values:

     - **X.509 Certificate**: Enter the PEM certificate you downloaded in Step 3.
     - **Identity Provider Single Sign-on URL**: Enter the URL you copied in Step 3.